Cash flow management guide: apps, payments, forecasts

 5. Connect online payment options

 Online payment options let customers pay you instantly by card, direct debit, or digital wallet.
 Half of all UK payments are now made by debit card, and late payments are an increasing concern.
-Offering more ways to pay helps you get paid faster.
+Offering more ways to accept payments helps you get paid faster.

 Setting up Stripe and GoCardless takes just a few minutes from the payment services screen in Xero.